 The Bernese Alps are a mountain range of the alps made up of three peaks (Eiger, Mönch, and Jungfrau), located in Western Switzerland, in the canton of Bern.
 This area of Switzerland offers excellent skiing in the winter and incredible hiking in the summer.

-If you want to plan a Switzerland hiking trip, this guide has everything you need to know to make it an unforgettable experience!
+If you want to plan a Swiss Alps hiking trip, this guide has everything you need to know to make it an unforgettable experience!

 Where To Stay In Switzerland